 Because of many things, Camp Sherman is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Camp Sherman really has some of the features that families look for when choosing a good community to raise children.
 Is Camp Sherman perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Camp Sherman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Camp Sherman doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Camp Sherman is a pretty powerful place.
 64.91% of the adults in Camp Sherman have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.